Thalia Tran

 Thalia Tran is an American actress best known for her roles as Little Noi in Raya and the Last Dragon (2021), Charlotte Perry in Council of Dads (2020), Raina in Little (2019), and Mai in Avatar: The Last Airbender (2024).
 She has also appeared in Tiny Feminists (2016), Brat TV's Hotel Du Loone (2018) and Disney Channel's Sydney to the Max (2020).

 Early life

-Tran was born in Newport Beach, California.
-She is Vietnamese-American.
+Tran was born in Newport Beach, California and is of Vietnamese descent.
 As a child, Tran took vocal lessons.
 Her vocal teacher recommended for her to take acting lessons to improve her performance skills.
 She is also able to play the piano and guitar.